Consider this snippet of code that we introduced in lesson 9.25 -- Introduction to standard library algorithms:

 [ captureClause ] ( parameters ) -> returnType { statements; }

-can both be empty if they are not needed.
+- The capture clause can be empty if no captures are needed.

-will be assumed (thus using type inference used to determine the return type).
-While we previously noted that type inference for function return types should be avoided, in this context, it’s fine to use (because these functions are typically so trivial).
+will be assumed (thus using type deduction used to determine the return type).
+While we previously noted that type deduction for function return types should be avoided, in this context, it’s fine to use (because these functions are typically so trivial).

-Also note that lambdas have no name, so we don’t need to provide one.
+Also note that lambdas (being anonymous) have no name, so we don’t need to provide one.

 As an aside...